Kathi Fuller, 2021

 Because the NRWA is a volunteer, member-driven organization, it was the first to have an elected Board of Directors.
 Under the leadership and tireless efforts of its first president, Marty Weitzman, the NRWA was a pioneer in the resume-writing industry and can boast many firsts.

-In keeping with the mission of The NRWA, the focus was on creating the preeminent standard within the resume-writing community.
+In keeping with the mission of the NRWA, the focus was on creating the preeminent standard within the resume-writing community.
 Through the dedication of Pat Kendall and the Certification Commission, a multi-step certification process was developed.
 Pat guided the program until becoming president in 1996.
-Sally McIntosh assumed the role of Certification Chair until 2008.
+Sally McIntosh assumed the role of Certification Chair until 2008, and again in 2018.

 The NRWA was the first resume writers’ organization to actively seek out member input in their annual conference planning, including program development, fee structures, and location selection.
 The first conference (Chicago, 1998) was chaired by Judy Friedler and Kathy Keshemberg and drew more than 80 people, at the time probably close to 40% of the membership.
 Over the years, due to the hard work of conference planning committees, the NRWA conference consistently has been the most affordable in the industry, time and again surpassing attendee expectations and providing something of value to each and every attendee, whether they have been in the industry for one year or 20 years.